thimo/loopmaatjes.nl/wp-content/plugins/captcha/readme.txt

 5. Login form with Captcha.

 == Changelog ==

+= V3.7.8 - 23.08.2013 =
+* Update : The French language file is updated in the plugin.
+* Update : The Brazilian Portuguese language file is updated in the plugin.
+* Bugfix : The bug of displaying captha error when adding a new user in the multisite is fixed.
+* NEW : The Tagalog language file is added to the plugin.

+= V3.7.7 - 13.08.2013 =
+* Update : The Japanese language file is updated in the plugin.

+= V3.7.6 - 05.08.2013 =
+* NEW : The Slovenian language file is added to the plugin.
+* Update : We updated all functionality for wordpress 3.6.

+= V3.7.5 - 30.07.2013 =
+* NEW : The Croatian language file is added to the plugin.

+= V3.7.4 - 24.07.2013 =
+* Bugfix : Added html-blocks and attributes in captcha displaying.
+* Update : The Czech language file is updated in the plugin.
+* Update : The Brazilian Portuguese language file is updated in the plugin.
+* Update : The Swedish language file is updated in the plugin.

+= V3.7.3 - 18.07.2013 =
+* NEW : Added an ability to view and send system information by mail.

+= V3.7.2 - 09.07.2013 =
+* NEW : The Bangla language file is added to the plugin.
+* Update : The French language file is updated in the plugin.
+* Update : We updated all functionality for wordpress 3.5.2.

+= V3.7.1 - 27.06.2013 =
+* NEW : The Latvian language file is added to the plugin.

+= V3.7 - 21.06.2013 =
+* NEW : Ability to use Captcha with Contact Form Pro.

 = V3.6 - 03.06.2013 =
 * Update : BWS plugins section is updated.